 Since November the company has been brewing its own beer at its plant on Park Street.
 Previously it had contracted out brewing to Brunswick Bierworks in Toronto.

-A new canning line will be added later this summer, allowing the brewery to can its own beer but also enter into “co-pack” agreements with other beverage makers.
+A new canning line will be added later this summer, allowing the brewery to can its own beer but also to enter into “co-pack” agreements with other beverage makers.

 Kingsville Brewing Company will also be relaunching a pilot program to sell its beer at 7-Eleven convenience stores in Texas — a program that was delayed by the pandemic.

 Walmart stores in Texas are also now on board to sell the beer.